Bentroen/GMPython/README.md

 > Due to its extensive use of structs, **pygml requires GameMaker 2.3+** (2.3.2 or later is recommended due to a [bug](https://forum.yoyogames.com/index.php?threads/issues-saving-undefined-struct-variables-to-json-solved.85143/) in JSON conversion in prior versions).
 >
 > Currently, downloads are only provided for Windows, although there are no Windows-specific dependencies preventing it from working on Mac/Linux.
+>
+> The Python version provided with the builds will always be the latest stable release.
+If you need to use a different Python version, check [Building](#Building).

 By default, the extension is configured so Python modules can be loaded either from the root folder of your game, or from a subdirectory named `python` (so your scripts must be placed either in `datafiles/` or `datafiles/python/` in the GameMaker project).

 If your project uses a different structure and you need to change where modules are loaded from, open `python39._pth` and change the `python/` line to the appropriate path (or add a new line).

+The Python standard library is included with the extension as two files: `python39_minimal.zip` and `python39.zip`.
+The first file contains the absolutely necessary packages for pygml to run correctly, while the second contains everything in the standard library.
+These are **not complementary**, i.e. you can either pick one of them, or create your own custom combination.
+This leaves you with three options:

+1. Delete `python39_minimal.zip` to use the full standard library;
+2. Rename `python39_minimal.zip` to `python39.zip` to use the minimal library.
+Python will be lacking basic functionality, but you'll get a much smaller executable;
+3. Add only the packages you need from the standard library to `python39_minimal.zip`, and rename it as above.

 As pygml uses an embedded Python interpreter, installing third-party packages with `pip` is not supported.
 To include those, install them as normal in your system Python installation, then head to `<python_path>/Lib/site-packages/` and copy the relevant files to `datafiles/python/site-packages/` (or whatever folder you defined above).